Elchanz3/android_kernel_samsung_r11s/Documentation/trace/boottime-trace.rst

 Options in the Boot Config
 ==========================

-Here is the list of available options for boot time tracing in boot config file [1]_.
+Here is the list of available options list for boot time tracing in boot config file [1]_.
 All options are under "ftrace." or "kernel." prefix.
 See kernel parameters for the options which starts with "kernel." prefix [2]_.